ibm-cloud-docs/solution-tutorials/vpc-pps-basics.hidden.md

 <!--#/istutorial#-->

-This tutorial is an introduction to Private Path Service.
+This tutorial walks you through the steps to set up a Private Path service between a provider and a set of consumers.
+With Private Path service, the application or service implemented by the provider will be accessed by consumers through the IBM backbone without traversing the internet.
 {: shortdesc}

 ## Objectives